Limit Theorems for step reinforced random walks with regularly varying memory: Introduction

 \subsection{Outline of the rest of the paper}

-Some notations and conventions are introduced in the Section~\ref{subsec: notation}.
-We state the model in details with all the assumptions in Section~\ref{Preliminaries}.
-Several quantities that play important roles in the long term behavior of the random walk are described in Section~\ref{Preliminaries}.
-We provide the laws of large numbers, the phase transition and the main results describing the asymptotic behavior of the RVSRRW in this Section~\ref{Preliminaries} as well.
-In Section \ref{SLLN} we prove the functional law of large numbers for all $p\in [0,1)$ and the almost sure convergence results for bounded $\{v_n\}$.
-In Section \ref{Functional CLT regime}, we prove the convergence in distribution to Gaussian processes of the suitably scaled RVSRRW process for unbounded $\{v_n\}$.
-We end with various examples under the critical regime in Section~\ref{sec: examples} to illustrate different possible scalings and modes of convergence.
+Notations and conventions are given in the Section~\ref{subsec: notation}.
+The model is stated in details with all the assumptions in Section~\ref{Preliminaries}.
+Several important quantities for studying the long term behavior of the random walk are described in Section~\ref{Preliminaries}.
+We provide the laws of large numbers, the phase transition and the main results describing the asymptotic behavior of the SRRW-RVM in this Section~\ref{Preliminaries} as well.
+For simplicity of presentation and ease of understanding, we first prove the main results given in Section~\ref{Preliminaries} for symmetric Rademacher innovations.
+This is given in Section~\ref{ERW}.
+In Section~\ref{sec: examples}, we provide various examples under the critical regime to illustrate different possible scalings and modes of convergence.
+Finally, in Section~\ref{sec: SRRW}, we provide the proofs of the main results in Section~\ref{Preliminaries} for general innovations.